Looking for Current Info About Playhouse Theatre Northampton?

 Some Observations: In 2016 I saw What The Butler Saw twice within three months of each other.
 The first performance was at the Playhouse Theatre, in the UK.
 I was visiting England for a summer holiday with my husband.
 We had driven from London to visit some of his cousins who live near Kettering.
 They had bought tickets to the play as a surprise for us, knowing that I was an actress.
 Joe Orton is a colorful character to say the least.
 Before becoming a successful playwright, Orton and his lover, Kenneth Halliwell used to yuck it up in London by stealing books from public libraries and returning them to the shelves with obscene dust jackets, which actually resulted in a six-month prison sentence and a fine.
 Tragically, Joe Orton’s career was cut short by his prankster-in-crime lover who bludgeoned Orton to death with a hammer, and then committed suicide by swallowing a bunch of barbiturate tablets.
 The gossip was that Halliwell was jealous about his lover’s success and his plans to leave Halliwell for another man.
 Weirdly, their cremated ashes were mixed and buried together in the Garden of Remembrance at Golders Green in London.

-I when I learned we were going to the theatre in Northampton, I didn't panic.
-I chose to wear Flirt Alert a synthetic heat friendly wig that allows extra styling with heated styling tools.
-I received many compliments that evening on my impeccable "do".
 A week after we returned to the states, we saw “What the Butler Saw” at the Westport Theater in Connecticut.
 I saw a review at a blog site shortly thereafter whose author complained that linguistically speaking, it was difficult to follow because of the formal language and the multiple British jokes that were totally lost on this American audience.
 In addition the reviewer thought this was a very dated show.
 I beg to disagree.

 Yet when the play was presented in 2007 at the Court Theater in Chicago, the reviews from a number of well established newspapers praise it: “a famous milestone in English drama … a daring, droll and quite revolutionary piece of work … fits right into the Court aesthetic … Mechelle Moe has you in stitches in the first five minutes … one of the best comedic performances of the year.” -Chicago Tribune